vincent-queimado/express-prisma-ts-boilerplate/readme.md

 cp .env.example .env
 ```

-Change the values ​​of the variables according to your project:
+Important, remember to change the variable values ​​according to your project:

 ```bash
 APP_URL_HOST='localhost'